udexon/Phoshell/README.md

 - Is it possible to unify all programming languages with a universal script?
 - Is it possible to create a CLI shell that can program GUI interactively?

+We illustrate how stack machine shell resolves these issues by using Jitsi-Meet as example.

+Simplifying React Redux Augmented Reality Programming (Jitsi Meet) using Forth derived Stack Machine Shell Functionalities of code become more complex.
+Can code be made simpler at the same time?

 Another misconception: GUI and CLI are unrelated.
 However GUI is related to graph structure, and therefore Reverse Polish Notation.